kriogenia/tma-discord-app/README.md

 ```
 ├── .github/workflows/ci.yaml -> Github Action configuration
 ├── src
+│   ├── api           	  	  -> Code to integrate different APIs
+│   │   ├── textart.js
-│   ├── commands.js           -> JSON payloads for commands
+│   ├── commands           	  -> JSON payloads for commands
-│   ├── reddit.js             -> Interactions with the Reddit API
+│   │   ├── putoallan.js	  -> Command to print ASCII PutoAllan
 │   ├── register.js           -> Sets up commands with the Discord API
 │   ├── server.js             -> Discord app logic and routing
 ├── test
-|   ├── test.js               -> Tests for app
+|   ├── test.js               -> Tests for app (it should have some, but, you know)
 ├── wrangler.toml             -> Configuration for Cloudflare workers
 ├── package.json
 ├── README.md